Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 The ARO monitor component (the part of the aro binary you activate when you execute ./cmd/aro monitor) collects and emits the various metrics about cluster health (and its own) we want to see in Geneva.

 To send data to Geneva the monitor uses an instance of a Geneva MDM container as a proxy of the Geneva API.
 The MDM container accepts statsd formatted data (the Azure Geneva version of statsd, that is) over a UNIX (Domain) socket.
 The MDM container then forwards the metric data over a https link to the Geneva API.
-Please note that using a Unix socket can only be accessed from then same machine.
+Please note that using a Unix socket can only be accessed from the same machine.

 The monitor picks the required information about which clusters should actualyl monitor from its corresponding Cosmos DB.
 If multiple monitor instances run in parallel  (i.e. connect to the same database instance) as is the case in production, they negotiate which instance monitors what cluster (see : [monitoring.md](./monitoring.md)).